-Paint Colors: Valspar “Chimney Smoke” & Valspar “Clay Angel” // Brass Faucet // Towel Ring // Towel // Rug // Soap Dispenser // Wood Mirror // Black Toilet Seat // Trash Bin // Light Fixture // Vanity Hardware // Faux Plant // Reed Diffuser // Black Marble Tray // Toilet Lever // Small Faux Lavender Plant // Large Planter // Rainbow Art // Floral Art & Wood Frame // Landscape Art & Frame // Picture Frame // Concrete Planter // Reed Diffuser // Bud Vase
+Paint Colors: Valspar “Chimney Smoke” & Valspar “Clay Angel” // Brass Faucet // Towel Ring // Towel (no longer sold) // Rug // Soap Dispenser // Wood Mirror // Black Toilet Seat // Trash Bin // Light Fixture // Vanity Hardware // Faux Plant // Reed Diffuser // Black Marble Tray // Toilet Lever // Large Planter // Rainbow Art // Floral Art & Wood Frame // Landscape Art (no longer sold) & Frame // Picture Frame // Concrete Planter // Reed Diffuser // Bud Vase

 We’re All Done!